unispeech/asterisk-unimrcp/doc/API.md

 Otherwise, if recognition couldn't be started, the variable ${VERIFSTATUS} is set to "ERROR".
 If the caller hung up while recognition was still in-progress, the variable ${VERIFSTATUS} is set to "INTERRUPTED".
-The variable ${RECOG_COMPLETION_CAUSE} indicates whether recognition completed successfully with a match or an error occurred. ("000" - success, "001" - nomatch, "002" - noinput)
+The variable ${VERIF_COMPLETION_CAUSE} indicates whether recognition completed successfully with a match or an error occurred. ("000" - success, "001" - nomatch, "002" - noinput)
 If recognition completed successfully, the variable ${VERIF_RESULT} is set to an NLSML result received from the MRCP server.
-Alternatively, the recognition result data can be retrieved by using the following dialplan functions RECOG_CONFIDENCE(), RECOG_GRAMMAR(), RECOG_INPUT(), and RECOG_INSTANCE().

 [Syntax]
 MRCPVerif([options])